Finite Population Identification and Design-Based Sensitivity Analysis: Noncompliance

 \begin{theorem} Suppose \ref{assump:noDefiers} (no defiers), \ref{assump:relevance} (relevance), \ref{assump:IVoneSided} (one-sided noncompliance), and \ref{assump:IVapproxMeanBalance} ($K$-approximate mean balance for $Y(0)$) hold.
 Then the finite population identified set for $\overline{\beta}_1(c)$ is

 \end{theorem}

-The identified set in theorem \ref{thm:IVoneSidedNoncomplianceSet} is analogous to the classical infinite population identified sets where instrument exogeneity is relaxed at the population level.
+The identified set in theorem \ref{thm:IVoneSidedNoncomplianceSet} is analogous to infinite population identified sets where instrument exogeneity is relaxed at the population level.
 For example, see \cite{BoundJaegerBaker1995} or \cite{ConleyHansenRossi2012}.
 The identified set in theorem \ref{thm:IVoneSidedNoncomplianceSet} can be further adjusted to impose the bounded outcome assumption \ref{assump:boundedSupport1}, like in theorem \ref{thm:KapproxiBalanceATEset}.
-Then, given an assumption on the design distribution of the instrument, we can construct a function similar to $\underline{p}$ in equation \eqref{eq:defOfunderlinep} and use this to calibrate the value of $K$.
+Then, assuming the instrument is randomly assigned according to a known distribution, we can construct a function similar to $\underline{p}$ in equation \eqref{eq:defOfunderlinep} and use this to calibrate the value of $K$.
 We omit the details for brevity.
 The general two-sided noncompliance case is more complicated, since it involves more than just a single balance condition (i.e., relaxations of the three conditions in \ref{assump:IVexactBalance}).
 We conjecture that our analysis extends to this case but leave a full exploration to future work.